Class CertificateAsyncClient

 Imports a certificate into the key vault.

-byte[] certToImport = new byte[100]; ImportCertificateOptions importCertificateOptions = new ImportCertificateOptions("certificateName", certToImport).setEnabled(false); certificateAsyncClient.importCertificateWithResponse(importCertificateOptions) .subscribe(certificateResponse -> System.out.printf("Received Certificate with name %s and key id %s", certificateResponse.getValue().getProperties().getName(), certificateResponse.getValue().getKeyId()));
+byte[] certToImport = new byte[100]; ImportCertificateOptions importCertificateOptions = new ImportCertificateOptions("certificateName", certToImport).setEnabled(false); certificateAsyncClient.importCertificateWithResponse(importCertificateOptions) .subscribe(certificateResponse -> System.out.printf("Received Certificate with name %s and key id %s", certificateResponse.getValue().getProperties().getName(), certificateResponse.getValue().getKeyId()));- Parameters:

 - A